 - Stick to simple one pot meals.
-It makes for an easy preparation and cleans up.
-Also make sure you get all your food from the Icelandic grocery stores.
+It makes for easy preparation and cleans up.
+Also, make sure you get all your food from the Icelandic grocery stores.
 Restaurants are really expensive in Iceland.

 - Don’t fret over a shower!
 Icelandic swimming pools are affordable and a wonderful experience.
 Just be prepared for casual nudity!
 Check out our other Iceland travel tips for more info.

 Our Overall Experience with Happy Campers Iceland

-We had a great time with our Happy Camper and feel it really gave us the freedom we wanted to explore Iceland on our time.
+We had a great time with our Happy Camper and feel it really gave us the freedom we wanted to explore Iceland during our time.
 It’s something we all want when exploring the great outdoors.